ndemengel/git-link/README.md

 ## Limitations

-I haven't tested it on MacOS, and I suspect it won't work on it for people who haven't installed [coreutils](https://formulae.brew.sh/formula/coreutils)  or a similar package, since `git-link` uses the `realpath` command for now.
+* I've only tested it on Debian, Ubuntu and MacOS so far.
+But it should work on most reasonably recent Unix-like systems, as it only uses very basic Bash features and the `readlink` command.